Eye-of-the-Gopher/eye-of-the-Gopher.github.io/blog-updates.md

 ### Loading palettes done  - Aug 22, 2025
 - Found one file (the title screen) is treated specially and doesn't decompress normally.
 Probably due to space being needed for the menu.
 - Was able to extract the sprite sheets using the CMP decoder itself.
 Here's an example ![Chargen](images/CHARGENA.CPS.png)
+- Able to play Adlib sounds from the extracted assets using [Adplay](https://github.com/adplug/adplay-unix)
+- Probably going to work with the maps next